Koha-Community/kohadocs/en/source/02_administration.rst

 Asks: Use borrowernumber \_\_\_ as the Anonymous Patron (for anonymous suggestions and reading history)

 **Note**

-    Before setting this preference `create a patron <#addnewpatron>`__ to be used for all anonymous suggestions and/or reading history items.
+Before setting this preference :ref:`create a patron <add-a-new-patron-label>` to be used for all anonymous suggestions and/or reading history items.
 This patron can be any type and should be named something to make it clear to you that they're anonymous (ex.
 Anonymous Patron).

 **Important**

 Remember to use the borrowernumber note the patron's cardnumber for this value.
 The borrowernumber can be found on the patron record under 'Library use' on the right.Borrowernumber

-`EnableOpacSearchHistory <#EnableOpacSearchHistory>`__
+.. _enableopacsearchhistory-label:

+EnableOpacSearchHistory
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Default: Keep